vessels-tech/papers/mywell/paper/paper.md

 - talk about all the components, how they work together.
 Don't go into too much detail

 MyWell can be seen as a collection of a number of smaller services.
+Figure _n_ shows an overview of each service, and how they work together.